 D.4c.4: UE2 delivers a report of timing information, including its actual display time to UE1 (and MF) for the monitoring of the network-centric rendering service.

-NOTE2: Rendering is not needed for 2D avatar.
+NOTE 1: Rendering is not needed for 2D avatar.

+NOTE 2: Network centric modes include both MF rendering mode and DC AS rendering mode.
+Alternatively, DC AS also can perform the above functions if the DC AS rendering mode is chosen.
+This specification currently only considers MF based rendering mode.